Powers Ferry Corridor Alliance

 The problem

-18-wheelers were illegally parking on the property, day and night.
+illegally parking on the property, day and night.

 There were multiple issues that led up to this situation, but ultimately, when Kroger moved down the street, the once bustling 4.7-acre property became 4.7 acres of empty asphalt.
 Faster than you can say “Found me a nap trap,” 18-wheelers turned it into an illegal parking lot, all day and all night, and all despite “NO TRUCK PARKING” signs with towing warnings.
 Area businesses also had increased vagrancy issues.
 The first barriers put up by the property owner were run over.
 Getting the trucks towed was like playing whack-a-mole.